spanag/eden/testing/windows/README.md

 ### Testing

 To run the full battery of tests requires validating against a 'gold' reference of what the results of the simulations should be; that reference is provided by the NEURON simulator.
 Setting NEURON up automatically and without affecting the setup is a work in progress; for now the full tests are run on a Docker on Linux environment.
-A Docker environment for EDEN on Windows is also in development.
+A Docker environment for EDEN on Windows might also come up given sufficient demand.

 Instead, for the moment, a simple smoke test is run on Windows.
 Code paths are largely the same among platforms, the only practical difference is in generating code and invoking a compiler at runtime, which is what is being tested.